avidbiscuit/ait-wiki/content/blocks/fabricator.md

 Do note that once you give the fabricator a blueprint the required ammount of resources isent always the same.

 This dosent even use up the blueprint!
+* You wont need JEI or anything as the fabricator tells you what items you need to give it.

 ## Recepie?